rdbhost/Rdb.Js/README.md

         });

     The above example assumes that _userName_, and _authcode_ have been set as defaults.
 The _q_ query string (or the on-server query string referenced by _kw_) may include '%s' substition tokens, and an _args_ options must then be provided, with an element for each such token.
+Any response data from the server will be passed to the callback.

 [see demo here](http://www.paginaswww.com/rdb/examples/jq_rdbhost_post.html)